 Vegan Kale, Cashew & Basil Pesto

-If you can’t tell, I’m definitely not a vegan, but I love me this vegan pesto!
-It’s as good if not better tasting than regular pesto and is packed with healthy fats.
-I love to use it as a pasta sauce, on eggs, in a sandwich, and on a salad.
+Even omnivores will fall in love with this vegan pesto.
+It’s as good as, if not better than, regular pesto and is packed with healthy fats.
+Use it as a pasta sauce, on eggs, in a sandwich, and on pizzas, salads, and more.